schlomo/sops-check/docs/design.md

               - match: arn:aws:kms:eu-west-1:123456789012:alias/staging-cicd
 ```

+## Non-Goals

+The compliance checker only looks at the trust anchors found in the SOPS
+metadata without actually having access to the encryption keys.
+Because of
+that:

+- It does not decrypt the contents of the SOPS files.
+- It does not check for data corruption within SOPS files.
+SOPS already does
+  this via a MAC signature.
+- It does not assess the security of the trust anchors in use.
+Checking if the
+  encryption keys of any of the referenced trust anchors were leaked to the
+  internet is out of scope.
+- It does not scan the directory tree for plaintext secrets.
+There are plenty
+  of other tools out there that already do this, such as [Gitleaks][gitleaks],
+  [Secretlint][secretlint] or [TruffleHog][trufflehog].

 ## Other considerations

 There are some potential optional features that could be supported by the compliance checker: